Musketeers vs. Panthers: Second Round Betting Trends, Record ATS, Home/Road Splits

 Bet with the King of Sportsbooks!
 Check out the latest odds and place your bets with BetMGM Sportsbook.

-- So far this season, the Musketeers have put together a 16-15-0 record against the spread.
+- The Musketeers have a 16-15-0 record against the spread this season.

+- This season, Xavier has been favored 20 times and won 17, or 85%, of those games.

 - This season, Xavier has won 10 of its 13 games, or 76.9%, when favored by at least -200 on the moneyline.